 Substance use disorder bundled payment

-Similar to the OUD/OTP bundled payment, CMS also proposes another bundled payment for office-based OUD treatment.
+CMS also proposes another bundled payment for office-based OUD treatment.
 This bundle would include management, care coordination, psychotherapy, and counseling.
-Drugs would not be included in this bundle, but would continue to be paid as usual under their respective payment mechanism.
+Drugs would not be included in this bundle but would continue to be paid as usual under their respective payment mechanism.
 A consultation with a specialist would not be required in order to receive payment.
-CMS proposes the following for this bundle:
+CMS finalized the following for this bundle:

-- Payment based on monthly episode (not weekly like OTP/OUD)
+- Payment based on a monthly episode (not weekly like OTP/OUD)

-- Providers required to qualify under state law and operate within scope of practice
+- Providers required to qualify under state law and operate within the scope of practice

-- Billing clinician required to manage patient’s overall care
+- Billing clinician required to manage the patient’s overall care

 - Therapy and counseling services can be provided via telehealth if clinically appropriate